VisualFP/docs/Presentations/Post-Survey/presentation.typ

 #polylux-slide[
 = How to proceed?
 #v(1fr)
-In the immediate next steps, we could:
+As immediate next steps, we could:
 #v(1fr)
--  We improve the existing concepts based on the feedback
+-  Improve one of the existing concepts based on the feedback
    - Some suggestions are already covered, but it wasn't conveyed since the format was lacking
 #v(1fr)
--  We think about an entirely different approach:
+-  Think about an entirely different approach:
    - Research in the direction of Lisp
    - Google for another week
 #v(1fr)